BurnOutTrader/fund-forge/README.md

 - Complete all simulated functionality for the TEST api variants.
 - Complete full Rithmic functionality after conformance is approved.
 - I will provide affiliate links to allow people to support the development as an alternative to direct donations.
 Each firm has its own advantages and disadvantages, I have never promoted either firm in any other place.
+I will be doing this for all brokerages and prop firms which i use personally, I don't care if you use my affiliate links or not, my only concern is making money trading.
 I personally don't normally do this sort of thing but since I am going to build both api variants for the following 2 trading firms for my own purposes I might as well offer the option.
+I think these will be a good way to test the engine once I have Rithmic approval, I will build some live brokerages into the engine after I am happy with live trading development.
   - Complete Rithmic Api for [Apex Trader Funding](https://apextraderfunding.com/member/aff/go/burnouttrader) Affiliate coupon LISUNZQY (I am awaiting approval and information on connection to their server)
   - Complete Rithmic Api for [TopStep](https://www.topstep.com/) currently no affiliate.
 (I am awaiting approval and information on connection to their server)
 - Complete at least 1 crypto, 1 forex/cfd and 1 equities api.